-As you’ve read above, Tel Aviv holds the biggest pride parade in the world every June so that makes them the only Middle Eastern country who is quite open to LGBTQ.
+As you’ve read above, Tel Aviv holds the biggest pride parade in the world every June so that makes them the only Middle Eastern country that is quite open to LGBTQ.
 Solo female travel in Tel Aviv is pretty safe as it’s very easy to meet friends – the Israelis are 200% friendly!
-Traveling with kids and families are also very common in Tel Aviv.
+Traveling with kids and families is also very common in Tel Aviv.

 Most of the readers of this blog are backpackers and digital nomads who don’t have a certain timeframe when it comes to travel.
 If you’d like to stretch your finances further, you can look for volunteering jobs at Worldpackers.
 I’ve volunteered for over 7 years using this website and have developed many meaningful friendships!

 Volunteering is like a work exchange program where you can get accommodations and food for FREE in exchange for 5 hours of work per day, 5 times a week.
 This is where I met all my host families all over the world and this is also how I became fluent in many languages!

 Consider your source

 Israel does not get good press when it comes to safety.
 I understand that such circumstances and bad press will lead you to change your travel plans to Israel but I need you to remember there isn’t a safe place in the world.
 It is dangerous everywhere and anything bad can happen whether you are a man or a woman.